You are building

 Simple paths to revenue

-Blogging income is real — but it is not instant.
+Blogging income is real, but it' i's not instant.
 Different monetization methods make sense at different stages of your traffic.
-Here is an honest, practical breakdown.

 Most bloggers start with one method and layer others as traffic grows.
-Here is a realistic path — with what each option actually requires:
+Here's a realistic path with what each option actually requires:

 Google AdSense is the fastest path to first earnings for a new blog.
 Sign up at adsense.google.com, get site approval (usually 2–4 weeks for a new blog with a few articles), paste the site code snippet into WordPress, and ads appear automatically across your posts.